 - have or had bleeding problems

-Tell your healthcare provider about all the medicines that you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines that you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Cymbalta and some medicines may interact with each other, may not work as well, or may cause serious side effects.

 How should I take Cymbalta?

 - Take Cymbalta exactly as your healthcare provider tells you to take it.
 Your healthcare provider may need to change the dose of Cymbalta until it is the right dose for you.

 - Swallow Cymbalta whole.
 Do not chew or crush Cymbalta.

 - Do not open the capsule and sprinkle on food or mix with liquids.
 Opening the capsule may affect how well Cymbalta works.